 \subsection{Approximation of solutions in $H^{\frac{1}{4}}\left(\mathbb{R}\right)$}

-For the MKdV, as in Theorem \ref{thm:KVPlocal}, Kenig, Ponce and Vega obtained the lowest regularity for the local well-posedness in $H^{s}\left(\mathbb{R}\right)$ , $s\ge\frac{1}{4},$ see \cite{KPV}.
-They also showed in \cite{KPV2} that when $s<\frac{1}{4}$ the data-to-solution map fails to be uniformly continuous as a map from $H^{s}$ to $C\left(\left[-T,T\right]H^{s}\left(\mathbb{R}\right)\right)$, also see Christ-Colliander-Tao \cite{CCT}.
-These imply that the space $H^{\frac{1}{4}}\left(\mathbb{R}\right)$ is the lowest regularity that can be achieved by iteration.
+For the MKdV equation, as in Theorem \ref{thm:KVPlocal}, Kenig, Ponce and Vega obtained the lowest regularity for the local well-posedness in $H^{s}\left(\mathbb{R}\right)$ , $s\ge\frac{1}{4},$ in \cite{KPV}.
+They also showed in \cite{KPV2} that when $s<\frac{1}{4}$ the data-to-solution map fails to be uniformly continuous as a map from $H^{s}$ to $C\left(\left[-T,T\right]H^{s}\left(\mathbb{R}\right)\right)$ (see also Christ-Colliander-Tao \cite{CCT}).
+These imply that the space $H^{\frac{1}{4}}\left(\mathbb{R}\right)$ has the lowest regularity that the solution can be obtained by iteration.
 These local results form the basis for the global well-posedness.
-For example, as above, one can use the energy conservation and the $L^{2}$ conservation to obtain the global well-posedness.
+For example one can use the energy conservation and the $L^{2}$ conservation to obtain the global well-posedness.
 But in the space $H^{\frac{1}{4}}$, there is no conservation laws allow us to do similar extensions.
 Then one needs to use the \textquotedblleft I-method\textquotedblright{}, introduced by Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT}, which plays a great role in constructing global solutions.
-They obtained global well-posedness for KdV for $s>-\frac{3}{4}$ and then using the Miura transform to obtain the global well-posedness for the MKdV in $H^{s}\left(\mathbb{R}\right)$ for $s>\frac{1}{4}$.
-In Guo \cite{Guo} and Kishimoto \cite{Kis}, authors use more delicate spaces to handle ``logarithmic divergence'' and combine with the I-method to conclude the global well-posedness for KdV in $H^{-\frac{3}{4}}$.
-Then with the Miura transform as in \cite{CKSTT}, they also obtain the global well-posedness for the MKdV in $H^{\frac{1}{4}}$.
-The most important ingredient shown in these papers for the MKdV is that for some $\kappa>0$, one has the following growth estimate
+They obtained global well-posedness for KdV for $s>-\frac{3}{4}$ and then using the Miura transform to obtain the global well-posedness for the MKdV equation in $H^{s}\left(\mathbb{R}\right)$ for $s>\frac{1}{4}$.
+In Guo \cite{Guo} and Kishimoto \cite{Kis}, the authors use more delicate spaces to handle "logarithmic divergence" and combine with the I-method to conclude the global well-posedness for KdV in $H^{-\frac{3}{4}}$.
+Then with the Miura transform given by \cite{CKSTT}, they also obtain the global well-posedness for the MKdV equation in $H^{\frac{1}{4}}$.
+The most important ingredient shown in these papers for the MKdV equation is that for some $\kappa>0$, one has the following growth estimate

 \begin{theorem} For $u_{0}\in H^{\frac{1}{4},1}\left(\mathbb{R}\right)$, the strong solution given by the integral representation \eqref{eq:mild} has the same asymptotics as in our main Theorem \ref{thm:main1}. \end{theorem}